jean-philippe-martin/reloadpyxel/README.md

 1. Copy both the `reloadpyxel.py` and `main.py` files onto your project folder.

 2. Create your own game and call it `game.py`.
-Here are the starting contents:
+Here are the starting contents (or copy `game.py.template`):

 ```python
 import pyxel